mishrayushi2001/Online-Malaria-Test/README.md

 ![Screenshot (607)](https://user-images.githubusercontent.com/40494619/155872550-e7db11d2-b152-4a14-810d-f8c714a4a6b9.png)
 # Home page containing Information about Disease
 ![Screenshot (608)](https://user-images.githubusercontent.com/40494619/155872561-6f15a2c6-f92f-4eb7-a0ab-a8ee3f7cc521.png)
-# Malaria (Disease predictor) page in navigation it is next to Home page tab when clicked on it and scrolled down  it appyears
 ![Screenshot (609)](https://user-images.githubusercontent.com/40494619/155872572-86d312a7-f632-4471-b804-80ecfe7d322f.png)
 Selecting sample image to be tested for prediction for upload
 ![Screenshot (612)](https://user-images.githubusercontent.com/40494619/155872590-035243af-8f1e-4b11-9ecb-1d2d7eec63b2.png)